Project Director: Jennifer Baumgardner

 Women’s Review of Books celebrated its tenth anniversary in 1993 with a conference keynoted by Margaret Atwood.
 However, starting in the mid-1990s, WRB’s readership began to decline.
 The many reasons for this included economic cutbacks that caused libraries and individuals to limit the number of subscriptions they took out; the Internet, which was making it easier to find out about books of interest to women; and changes in the women’s movement itself, so younger readers did not find WRB’s coverage as exciting and relevant as their mothers had.
 WCW had subsidized the production of WRB for many years, but after operating at a deficit for so long, Women’s Review of Books suspended monthly publication in December 2004.

 In January 2006, Women’s Review of Books was re-launched as a bimonthly publication, with a new, updated, reader-friendly design but with the same kinds of distinguished writers and eclectic, thought-provoking coverage as before.
 Subscribers and advertisers flocked back and the new structure has been both a financial and editorial success.
-The new Women's Review of Books also features a blog, Women = Books Blog which will include posts from selected reviewers and authors from each issue and allow readers to comment on various issues.

 - To give writing by feminist scholars and creative writers the serious critical attention it deserves.